jessy-3/seraphim/README.md

-# vanilla
+# seraphim
-Vanilla Django project and API services
+Seraphim Django project and API services by Seraphina